gladly-team/next-firebase-auth/README.md

 #### authPageURL

-`String|Function`
+`String|Function|Object`

 The default URL to navigate to when `withAuthUser` or `withAuthUserTokenSSR` need to redirect to login.
-Can be a string or a function that receives `{ ctx }` and returns a URL.
+Can be a string, an object, or a function that receives `{ ctx, AuthUser }` and returns a URL.
 Optional unless using the `AuthAction.REDIRECT_TO_LOGIN` auth action.

 #### appPageURL

-`String|Function`
+`String|Function|Object`

 The default URL to navigate to when `withAuthUser` or `withAuthUserTokenSSR` need to redirect to the app.
-Can be a string or a function that receives `{ ctx }` and returns a URL.
+Can be a string, an object, or a function that receives `{ ctx, AuthUser }` and returns a URL.
 Optional unless using the `AuthAction.REDIRECT_TO_APP` auth action.

 #### loginAPIEndpoint